GuillViegas/Software_Engineering_UPF_2015-2016/prac/README.md

-We are in the documents branch
+We are in the master branch